4. PHP Tutorial - LAMP Server

 3. Allow traffic to the Apache web server: sudo firewall-cmd –permanent –add-service=http

-Here are some pros and cons of using a LAMP server:
+Here are some pros and cons of using a LAMP Server for Linux:

 Pros: